Sedation Dentistry Corbin

 Am I a good candidate for sedation dentistry?

 It’s certainly possible!
 Typically, patients who struggle with dental anxiety, who have a fear of needles, or who experience significant dental sensitivity benefit from dental sedation.
 However, even if you’ve just been putting off essential dental care, like your biannual checkups, you may be a candidate as well.
 We recommend scheduling an appointment with our team so we can learn more about your concerns, as well as your medical history, allergies, and any medications you’re taking.
-After all, while the large majority of patients are candidates, there are some exceptions.
+After all, while the large majority of patients are candidates, there are some exceptions, and your safety comes first.

 Will I remember anything with dental sedation?